 Local tour guides make 125 years of Big Steel come alive on tours.
 See how the steel industry played a major role in shaping not only the economy but also the culture and environment of the Monongahela Valley communities.

-Private group tours of the Carrie Furnaces are available Monday through Friday, by appointment only.
-Contact Stacy Drane for information or call 412-464-4020 ext.
-32.
+Private group tours and photographic opportunities are available Monday through Friday, by appointment only.
+Contact Stacy Drane or call 412-464-4020 ext.
+32 for information.

 All visitors to the Carrie Furnaces are required to sign a LIABILITY WAIVER.